Tremirre/UniversalTrainer/README.md

   At the end of the test the user is provided with obtained score.
   Call this mode with <i>-test</i> flag
   > py main.py -test

+## Exit
+Currently the only way of quiting the app amid running is to press Crtl+C on your keyboard.